NotWoods/tigeroakes.com/_portfolio/latch-on.md

   run quickly on a variety of platforms to accommodate the speedy gameplay.
 ---
-Latch On is a prototype game I developed, where the player uses a grappling hook to swing around and nagivate puzzles and platforms.
+Latch On is a prototype game I developed, where the player uses a grappling hook to swing around and navigate puzzles and platforms.
 The game uses the **Unity** engine.

 Since the initial prototype, I've been developing the idea into a full game as a